CharlottaG/knit-calculators/README.md

 ### Typography
 The Patrick Hand font was chosen for the logo to evoke a creative and crafty aesthetic.
 For the body copy, a sans-serif font, Raleway, has been selected to maintain a tranquil and serene atmosphere.

+## Functionality

+The site incorporates (at this point) four calculations to assist knitters in various aspects of their projects:

+1.  **Stitches and Rows per Centimeter**: This calculation determines, based on the user's swatch, how many stitches and rows their knitting gauge is per centimeter, providing a tool for recalculating to match projects with a different gauge.

+2.  **Stitches to Cast-On and Rows to Knit**: This feature guides the yser in deciding how many stitches to cast on and the number of rows to knit to achieve a project's dimensions accurately.

+3.  **Skeins Needed**: For efficient yarn management, this calculation helps you estimate the number of skeins or balls of yarn required to complete a specific knitting project.

+4.  **Evenly Increasing or Decreasing**: This tool is valuable for evenly distributing increases or decreases in your knitting, ensuring a polished final result with balanced shaping.